 Lily is our resilient tripod kitty who loves everyone!
 While KAT Charities volunteers were rescuing a dog at a beach on the Wai‘anae Coast, Lily dragged herself into the humane trap that had a breakfast sandwich as bait for the doggo!
 She was very skinny and one of her back legs had a bad break.
 KAT Charities took her to their vet, where they found that the leg couldn’t be saved, so KAT-C covered the cost to amputate.
 Lily is now fully recovered and has adapted well to life on three legs!
-She would do well in most homes, except large dogs make her nervous.
+She would do well in most homes, except for families with large dogs, which make her nervous, or young children (under 10).
 (Photo: Kris Labang)